PomonaCS051/PomonaCS051.github.io/student_guide.md

-the set of skills that make you a more effective programmer. ***However, CS051's focus is on Object-Oriented Programming (OOP) and design--not on Git; therefore, we will not be covering advanced Git topics nor will we require you to know them.*** In some cases, we have wrapped complicated Git manoeuvres with simpler aliases, so as you read the guide, be sure to check out the explanations to get a better sense of what is going on behind the scense.
+the set of skills that make you a more effective programmer. ***However, CS051's focus is on Object-Oriented Programming (OOP) and design--not on Git; therefore, we will not be covering advanced Git topics nor will we require you to know them.*** In some cases, we have wrapped complicated Git maneuvers with simpler aliases, so as you read the guide, be sure to check out the explanations to get a better sense of what is going on behind the scense.
 Also, be sure to checkout the
 [list of Git resources](#resources-and-further-reading) we have compiled.

 We appreciate your interest and willingness to help test this new workflow!